 Zumba Safety Tips

-Download Zumba Safety Tips PDF
+Download Zumba Safety Tips PDF (English)

 Zumba!
 It’s a high energy aerobic workout that uses dance steps borrowed from the merengue, salsa and other dances.
 The Zumba exercise craze continues to grow in popularity as more than 12 million fitness buffs worldwide participate.